saulofilho/where-in-the-world/LOGIC.md

 This is a logic test.

-Given the following 2d matrix:
+Given the following 2d matrix (this is a sample input, you should consider alternative inputs):

 ```
 [[1,1,1,1],